memsql/singlestore-spark-connector/README.md

 ## SQL Pushdown Incompatibilities
  * `ToUnixTimestamp` and `UnixTimestamp` handle only time less then `2038-01-19 03:14:08`, if they get `DateType` or `TimestampType` as a first argument
  * `FromUnixTime` with default format (`yyyy-MM-dd HH:mm:ss`) handle only time less than `2147483648` (`2^31`)
+ * `DecimalType` on the overflow is truncated (by default spark either throws exception or returns null)

 | Operation                              | MemSQL          | Spark       |
 | -------------------------------------- |:---------------:| -----------:|
 | `Atanh(x)`, for x ∈ (-∞, -1] ∪ [1, ∞)  | `null`          | `NaN`       |